Hans Raj Vohra: Later life

 Following the trial and the request to the British government by his father and acceptance by the Viceroy, Vohra was sponsored by the Punjab government to study at the London School of Economics.
 After a Masters in political science, he gained a degree in journalism from London University, returned to Lahore in 1936, was appointed Assistant Information Officer in the Bureau of Public Information in 1942, and was the correspondent of the Civil and Military Gazette of Lahore until 1948.
 In 1958, he transferred to Washington, corresponded using the name "Hans R. Vohra" and became the Washington correspondent of The Times of India.

 He remained a correspondent and never made it to editor.
 In 1965, as the Washington correspondent for the Times of India, his interview with Dean Rusk, the then United States Secretary of State, was published in the Department of State Bulletin.

 He retired in 1969, but continued to work freelance.
-In 1970, he published a paper in the Bulletin of the Atomic Scientists titled "India's Nuclear Policy of Three Negatives", where he described India's attitude to the Treaty on the Non-Proliferation of Nuclear Weapons as "will not sign the nuclear non-proliferation treaty...will not not make nuclear weapons...will not accept any nuclear guarantees".
+In 1970, he published a paper in the Bulletin of the Atomic Scientists titled "India's Nuclear Policy of Three Negatives", where he described India's attitude to the Treaty on the Non-Proliferation of Nuclear Weapons as "will not sign the nuclear non-proliferation treaty...will not make nuclear weapons...will not accept any nuclear guarantees".